retry51776/notes/Databases/sql.md

 ```
 - make sure filter value is excatly same type as column
 - always query from smallest result set(not always smallest table) to largest;
 - Query Planner often can opitmized it, but not guarante

+- Avoid Wild card is beginning, cost table scan EX `like %12`
+- Query plan Tips
+    - If cost above 5, SQL will try parellarism
+    - Right click select check memory usage
+    - Don't use table variable
+- Implicit conversion
+- TempDB spill

 **Temp table|CTE|Var table**
 - Table variable is RAM only, can rewrite, no session, but needs more code